rvsrnvsn/ICML2019/README.md

   - Multi-task across views (due to multiple cameras sensing at same time)
 + Loss function considerations
   - Need to consider that some tasks:
-    * have loss functoins on different sscales (classification vs. regression)
+    * have loss functions on different scales (classification vs. regression)
     * are more important than others
     * are much easier than others
-    * have more data than othere
+    * have more data than others
     * have more noise in their data than others
 + Training dynamics
   - Oversampling tasks